 Advisement for the major is available from the Chemistry Department

 Chemistry, B.S.
-Secondary Education Track Curriculum Guide (Suggested 4-Year Plan of Study)
+Traditional Concentration (Non-ACS Certified) Curriculum Guide (Suggested 4-Year Plan of Study)

-The Chemistry Department offers a broad selection of tracks for students seeking careers in chemistry and the physical sciences.
-The secondary education track requires 128-130 credit hours; students should meet with an education advisor for detailed advice.
+The Chemistry Department offers a broad selection of concentrations for students seeking careers in chemistry and the physical sciences.

 The Bachelor of Science in chemistry requires a minimum of 120 credits for graduation.